Best Walks in the Brecon Beacons | 11 Mapped Hiking Routes for Bannau Brycheiniog - Outdoors Magic

 The Sugar Loaf is one of Wales’s most distinctive hills.
 It’s fairly short at just 596m but it has a quirky shape to it, somewhat like a wizard’s hat or the sandpile at the bottom of an hourglass.
 From its slightly bouldery top, you’ll see all of the uplands of the Black Mountains as well as all the way to the Bristol Channel, the Wye Valley and English border.
 In summer, the hillside is full of wildflowers and bracken.

 Will Says: “People talk about mountains having character to them, and to me that definitely applies here.
-I love the final approach to the top where for a short section you’re almost scrambling.”
+I love the final approach to the top where for a short section you’re almost scrambling.
+For a good pub in the area, I’d highly recommend the Red Lion at Llanbedr – though check the opening times before swinging by!”

 Walk 6: A ‘Ridgewalk’ In the Black Mountains